 Bathing your cat:

-Bathing generally isn't necessary unless your cat is particularly dirty, is going to a cat show.
+Bathing generally isn't necessary unless your cat is particularly dirty, is going to a cat show or is undergoing treatment for parasites or skin disease.
 Most cats dislike water and attempting to bathe a cat is usually an unpleasant experience for all.

 If you do decide to bathe your cat, you should use a shampoo designed for use on cats.
 Human shampoos can be too harsh on their delicate skin and can lead to skin problems.
 It is recommended you have a second person to help bathe a cat so that they can pass you shampoos, combs, towels etc.